-1.6.
-Leverage resources to encourage sustainable homeownership and ensure preparedness for the next housing crisis.
+1.4 Leverage resources to encourage sustainable homeownership and ensure preparedness for the next housing crisis.

-OHFA will review best practices on past mortgage assistance programs (i.e., Save the Dream Ohio), explore a reboot of the Rescue Loan program, and maintain relationships with housing counseling agencies and legal aid societies.
-OHFA will also provide information to homeowners on loss mitigation options and post-purchase education programs, such as the Power of Home.
+OHFA will review best practices from Save the Dream Ohio, explore a reboot of the Rescue Loan program, and maintain relationships with housing counseling agencies and legal aid societies.
+OHFA will also provide information to homeowners on loss mitigation options and post-purchase education programs, such as the Power of Home program.